djwatson-coder/Data_Match/README.md

 # Data Matching

-A system that reads in pdf and excel reports, matches data and creates a summary report
+A system that reads in pdf and excel data, matches them based on their primary key and creates a summary report